Dividing Retirement Assets In Divorce

 At the Law Offices of Andrew S. Guisbond, we understand that a divorce is a stressful event, and contemplating a changed financial future can add to that anxiety.
 That anxiety can become particularly acute for high-asset clients.
 Our attorneys will help walk you through the process of dividing retirement accounts and other resources so that you can count on a known financial foundation for your future.

 To schedule a consultation, call our office at 800-441-7573, or use our online form to get in touch.
-We can meet you in our office in Charlestown or at your location in Cambridge, or we can travel to meet you elsewhere in Middlesex County or in other counties in Massachusetts.
+We can meet you in our office in Boston or at your location in Cambridge, or we can travel to meet you elsewhere in Middlesex County or in other counties in Massachusetts.